emilybarnard/emilybarnard.github.io/teaching.md

 ## Courses taught at DePaul University

+Course numbers in the table below link to descriptions from the DePaul academic catalog.
 Students can [view their class websites on D2L](https://d2l.depaul.edu/).
-Course numbers link to course descriptions from the DePaul academic catalog.

 | Term        | Course Number                                                | Course Name                                |
 | ----------- | ------------------------------------------------------------ | ------------------------------------------ |